AtmegaBuzz/BookCab/README.md

 - #### Add google maps API.

- 	- From google maps platform (google console) create your billing account.
+ 	- Create your billing account at [google maps platform](https://mapsplatform.google.com/) (google console).
-	 - Generate Api key to access the services
+	 - Generate Api key to access the services.
- 	- add the api to .env file.
+ 	- Add the api to .env file.

 <a id="run"></a>